 How good was the evidence?

-We are uncertain whether traditional school dental screening improves dental attendance as we assessed the certainty of the evidence as very low.
+We are uncertain whether traditional school dental screening improves dental attendance as we assessed the certainty of the evidence as low or very low.

 What are the implications for dentists and the general public?

-For a long time, school dental screening has held a confident and important place in public health practice as it seems of obvious value.
-However, in this systematic review we found very low certainty to low-certainty evidence, which is insufficient to draw conclusions about the role of school dental screening for improvement in dental attendance.
+In this systematic review, we found very low certainty to low-certainty evidence, which is insufficient to draw conclusions about the role of school dental screening for improvement in dental attendance.
 There is an absence of evidence to comment on the efficacy of school dental screening to improve oral health.

 What should researchers look at in the future?